poenmasem/GetPrivacy/README.md

   - [Shotcut ](https://shotcut.org/) - Shotcut is a free and open-source cross-platform video editing application for FreeBSD, Linux, macOS and Windows.

   - [Expressive Suite](https://github.com/ExpressiveSuite) - A professional graphics software suite made for designers and animators alike.

+- #### Subtitle:
+  - [SubSync - Subtitle Speech Synchronizer](https://subsync.online/) - Automatic movie subtitle synchronization tool.

+  - [Subtitld](https://subtitld.jonata.org/) - Subtitld is a software to create, transcribe and edit subtitles, in SRT, SSA, TTML, SBV, DFXP, VTT, XML, SCC and SAMI.
+Add, remove, slice subtitles easily.
+Generate videos with the subtitle burned in.

+  - [Penguin Subtitle Player](https://github.com/carsonip/Penguin-Subtitle-Player/) - Subtitle Player for Adding Subtitles to Online Videos.

+  - [MKVToolNix](https://mkvtoolnix.download/) - MKVToolNix is a small collection of tools (mkvmerge, mkvinfo, mkvextract, mkvpropedit and mmg) that allows you to manipulate Matroska (MKV) files in several ways.

+  - [Subtitle Edit](https://www.nikse.dk/SubtitleEdit) - Subtitle Edit is an open source subtitle editor and converter which supports 200+ formats.

 Related:
 * [Awesome Privacy](https://github.com/pluja/awesome-privacy#video-and-audio) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.